Skip to main content

 Attachments contain an attribute url to access the file URL.
 The file will be sent with Content-Disposition set to attachment and filename set to the attachment name plus its type extension (see table above).

 As with other API endpoints, an access token with Bearer Login Auth might be needed to download attachment files (e.g., for privacy reasons).
-However, it might the case that setting the corresponding request header might not be feasible, such as the src attribute in img HTML elements.
+However, it might be the case that setting the corresponding request header is not feasible, such as in the src attribute in img HTML elements.
 For these cases, there is the alternative URL Signature Auth.

 To obtain such a token, you must send a POST request with no body to the following endpoint, using the normal Bearer Login Auth via a token with read scope: